slerman12/Help-me/2-Opposing-views.md

 <img width="300" alt="Screenshot 2024-03-12 at 8 10 34 PM" src="https://github.com/slerman12/Detective-Sam/assets/9126603/d5414cba-2012-42f9-b516-f06dd8760cad">
 </p>

 I'm impressed he was able to write at all.
-He had depression, was in the hospital for depression, was being treated for depression, was medicated for depression, and was electroshocked weekly, lightning bolts of happiness, for depression.
-I guess if the core of a patient’s depression isn’t "lack of pills," the evidence-backed next step is to get some jumper cables to their ears.
+He had depression, was in the hospital for depression, was being treated for depression, was medicated for depression, and was electroshocked weekly, for depression.

-Meanwhile, now checking my phone to make sure we are indeed in the 21st century, I was being chemically waterboarded and brain damaged via benzos, but who could’ve known that?
-Oh wait, I did, because I made the case articulately to my psychiatrists.
-As I predicted, longer-term benzo use is dangerous, causes extreme physical dependence, and can result in unthinkable suffering.
+Meanwhile, I was being brain damaged by benzos, but who could’ve known that?
+(I did, because I made the case articulately, sufficiently so, to all of my psychiatrists.
+As I predicted, longer-term benzo use is dangerous, causes extreme physical dependence, and can result in unthinkable suffering).

 I was told a court order would be acquired if I didn't take them, even as I was taking antipsychotics.